cashubtc/nuts/XX.md

 (`sender_stage1` and `sender_stage1_refund`), and therefore the mint cannot see that `data` and `refund` correspond to the same underlying party.

-As the swap that spends this funding token use SIG_ALL, the same blinding is used for every output in the funding token.
+As the swap that spends this funding token uses SIG_ALL, the same stage-1 pubkey blinding applies to every funding output.
+The deterministic nonce and blind-signature blinding factor are still derived separately for each output.

 Example funding token secret (JSON):